S4CH/s4ch.github.io/content/about.md

 ## Hey, I'm Sachin

-Security engineer at [iZOOlogic](https://izoologic.com), a US-based cybersecurity firm, doing purple team work.
+Founding Platform Engineer at [Kryptsec](https://kryptsec.com).
+Previously security engineer at [iZOOlogic](https://izoologic.com).
 BTech from MNIT Jaipur, 2024.

 I break things to understand how they work, then figure out how to detect when someone else tries the same.
-My day-to-day sits at the intersection of offensive research and defensive engineering — reverse engineering EDR internals, analyzing eBPF at the kernel level, and hunting threat actors across phishing infrastructure.
+Reverse engineering EDR internals, analyzing eBPF at the kernel level, hunting threat actors across phishing infrastructure.

 ## Research & Publications